naccdata/nacc-file-validator/README.md

 in your jsonschema, a property's `type` can NOT be a list of types.

 Not allowed:
-` "INVALID_property": {"type": ["integer", "bool"]`
+` "INVALID_property": {"type": ["integer", "bool"] }`

-However we do allow one exception.
-You MAY have a list of exactly two types, as long as ONE of the types is 'null'.
-This allows the program to properly handle validation of rows that ARE allowed to be optional and not have a value.

-Allowed:
-` "VALID_property": {"type": ["integer", "null"]`
+Nulls are handled in the following way:  If a row has a blank cell, that value is treated as null, and is removed from the row dictionary for validation.
+This does not modify the original data in any way, just the data that's passed to the validator.

+This way, if that cell was required, the schema will catch it as a missing vaule, but if it was optional, the schema will pass as intended.

 Here is a list of considerations when setting types for CSV:
 1. If a column is a REQUIRED property, that every row MUST have a value for, then only ONE type is allowed to be specified for that column.
-2. If a column is an OPTIONAL property, that some rows may have no value for, then TWO types must be specified, the desired type (for rows with values), and `"null"` (for the blank rows to still be considered valid.)
+2. If a column is an OPTIONAL property, that some rows may have no value for it.
-3. The use of two or more types for a column is NEVER allowed in any case other than the one listed above.
+3. The use of two or more types for a column is NEVER allowed in any case.
 4. Casting is done using python's built in type casting.
 Json types and python types aren't perfectly aligned, but we have assigned the following conversions: